UMAprotocol/protocol/packages/core/README.md

 ### Web3

-Web3 types can be imported similarly to truffle.
-However, the import syntax is quite limited.
-There is no way to import all UMA web3 types from the same import.
-Each contract is specified in a separate file.
+Web3 types can't be imported directly from the index file.
+However, if you are able to import via path, you can import this way:

 ```ts
 import type { Voting } from "@uma/core/contract-types/web3/Voting";